leonardoVsantoro/Kernel-Likelihood-Ratio-Two-Sample-Test/README.md

 * Generate synthetic data from two (identical) distributions
 * apply KLR test, compare it to known methods (AggMMD, Spec-Reg-MMD, FR, HT, ...)
 * output p-value for each test

+The `paper/` directory contains reproducible scripts for generating the figures and results reported in the associated papers.
+For questions, please open an issue or contact me.